mmcloughlin/addchain/README.md

 ## Citing

 If you use `addchain` in your research a citation would be appreciated.
-Citing a specific release is preferred, since they are archived on assigned a DOI.
+Citing a specific release is preferred, since they are [archived on Zenodo](https://doi.org/10.5281/zenodo.4625263) and assigned a DOI.
 Please use the following BibTeX to cite the most recent [0.1.0 release](https://github.com/mmcloughlin/addchain/releases/tag/v0.1.0).

 ```bib